VeryGoodOpenSource/very_good_cli/README.md

     --project-name            The project name for this new project.
 This must be a valid dart package name.
     --desc                    The description for this new project.
                               (defaults to "A Very Good Project created by Very Good CLI.")
-    --executable-name         For the dart_cli template only, the name for the CLI executable (defaults to the project name) --org-name                The organization for this new project.
+    --executable-name         Used by the dart_cli template, the the CLI executable name (defaults to the project name) --org-name                The organization for this new project.
                               (defaults to "com.example.verygoodcore")
 -t, --template                The template used to generate this new project.